nashibao/co-gate/README.md

 co-gate
 =======

-Gates to make an async callback to a synchronized syntax.
-This should be used with co.
+Gate module to guard asynchronous API with a callback.
+It works nicely with co.

 [co](https://github.com/visionmedia/co) is a great solution to remove callbacks from your apps.
 But you should change async apis to Thunks or Promises.